Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/assessment/assessment-strategy.md

 discrete structures.
 Instead of receiving a numerical or letter grade for this assignment, your grade will have the following components:

-- **Percentage of Correct GatorGrader Checks**: Students are encouraged to repeatedly try to implement a Python program that passes all of GatorGrader's checks by, for instance, ensuring that their program produces the correct output and has all of the required characteristics.
+- **Percentage of Correct GatorGrader Checks Ranging Between 0 and 100**:
+  Students are invited to repeatedly try to implement a Python program that passes all of GatorGrader's checks by, for instance, ensuring that their program produces the correct output and has all of the required characteristics.
 Students should also repeatedly revise their technical writing to ensure that it also passes all of GatorGrader's checks about, for instance, the length of its content and its appropriate use of the Markdown language for technical writing.
+For this component of a laboratory assignment's grade, your work will receive a percentage, ranging from 0 to 100, that corresponds to the percentage of GatorGrader checks that automatically pass inside of a GitHub Actions build.

-- **GitHub Actions Build Status**: Since additional checks on the source code and/or technical writing may be encoded in GitHub Action workflows and, moreover, all of the GatorGrader checks are also run in GitHub Actions, students will receive a checkmark grade if their last before-the-deadline build passes and a green &#x2714; appears in their GitHub commit log instead of a red &#x2717;.
-As with the previous grading component, students are encouraged to repeatedly revise their source code and technical writing in an attempt to get their GitHub Action build to pass correctly.
+- **GitHub Actions Build Status of Either ✔  or ❌**: Since additional checks on the source code and/or technical writing may be encoded in GitHub Action workflows and, moreover, all of the GatorGrader checks are also run in GitHub Actions, your work will receive a checkmark grade if the last before-the-deadline build passes and a ✔  appears in their GitHub commit log instead of an ❌.
+The build status reported by GitHub Actions will only be a checkmark if the source code and technical writing in the GitHub repository passes all of the GatorGrader checks. .

-- **Mastery of Technical Writing**: Students will also receive a checkmark grade when the responses to the technical writing questions presented in the `writing/reflection.md` reveal a mastery of both writing skills and technical knowledge.
-To receive a checkmark grade, the submitted writing should have correct spelling, grammar, and punctuation in addition to following the rules of Markdown and providing technically accurate answers.
-Students are encouraged to ask the course instructor or a student technical leader to use the GitHub issue tracker to provide feedback on their mastery of technical writing skills.
+- **Technical Writing Mastery of Either ✔  or ❌**: Students will also receive a checkmark grade when the responses to the technical writing questions presented in the `writing/reflection.md` reveal a mastery of technical writing skills.
+To receive a checkmark grade, the submitted writing should have correct spelling, grammar, punctuation, and formatting in addition to following the rules of Markdown language.
+Your work will receive a checkmark grade for this component if the build report from GitHub Actions reveals that there are no detected mistakes in the technical writing.

-- **Mastery of Technical Knowledge and Skills**: Students will also receive a checkmark grade when their GitHub repository reveals that they have mastered all of the technical knowledge and skills developed during the completion of this project.
-As a part of this grade, the instructor will assess aspects of the project including, but not limited to, the use of effective source code comments and Git commit messages.
+- **Overall Technical Knowledge Mastery of Either ✔  or ❌**: Students will also receive a checkmark grade when their GitHub repository reveals that they have mastered all of the technical knowledge and skills developed during the completion of the laboratory assignment.
+As a part of this grade, the instructor will assess aspects of the project including, but not limited to, the use of effective Python source code comments and Git commit messages.
   Students are encouraged to ask the course instructor or a student technical leader to use the GitHub issue tracker to provide feedback on how well their work demonstrates mastery of the assignment's technical knowledge and skills.

+As with all other grading components, students are encouraged to repeatedly revise their source code and technical writing in an attempt to get their GitHub Action build to pass correctly.

 ### Practical Assignments